-Hooray autumn has arrived in Canberra.
-If you are as excited as we are to see the end of summer and are starting to think about which trees to plant to add autumn colour in your Canberra garden then we can help.
-To celebrate TreeWorks has compiled a list of some of our favourite autumn trees which thrive in Canberra and the region and are guaranteed to add colour and texture to your garden.
+TreeWorks has compiled a list of some of our favourite autumn trees which thrive in the Canberra region and are guaranteed to add colour and texture to your garden.

-Malus ioensis ‘Plena’ – Bechtel’s crab apple is a hardy ornamental tree with stunning burnt orange and red colours in autumn.
-It reaches around 6m and likes protection from the wind.
-However, this isn’t the best variety if you are looking for fruit as the Bechtel rarely produces crab apples.
-It’s drought and frost tolerant.
+Bechtel’s crab apple is a hardy ornamental tree with stunning burnt orange and red colours in autumn.
+It reaches around 6m, is drought and frost tolerant, but prefers protection from the wind.
+This isn’t the best variety if you are looking for fruit as the Bechtel rarely produces crab apples.

-Fraxinus excelsior ‘Aurea’ – The Golden Ash is a beautiful tree that gets it’s name from it’s golden leaves in autumn.
+The Golden Ash is a stunning tree that gets its name from its golden leaves in autumn.
 We love the delicate shade it provides in summer which allows the lawn to still grow beneath.
 It gets to around 7m high with a 7m canopy and likes to grow in rich soils.
 It is frost hardy and drought resistant.

-Lagerstremia ‘Tuscarora’ – One of the many beautiful Crepe Myrtles.
+One of the many beautiful Crepe Myrtles.
 These hardy trees reach around 6m high and put on a show throughout the year.
 Spectacular pink flowers in summer give way to brilliant red and orange leaves in autumn.
-They are wind, frost and drought hardy.
+They are wind, frost, and drought hardy.